 Tell Me About Galettes

 Galettes are a friendly dessert– they’re approachable, drama-free, and fit for bakers of any skill level.
 I like to call them “lazy pies” or “rustic tarts” because there’s nothing complicated involved.
 You get all the goodness of a traditional pie like a flaky buttery pie crust and juicy fruit filling, but with half of the effort and in half the time.
 It’s hard to mess this up.
 You don’t even need a pie dish and you only have to wait about 10 minutes before slicing and serving.
-(Compared to waiting hours for a pie to set up before serving.)
+(Compared to waiting hours for a traditional peach pie to set up before serving.)
 So many perks!

 If you can fold dough over a filling, you can make a galette.
 The best part is that your guests will be very impressed as if you spent hours in the kitchen.
 Spoiler alert!
 You didn’t.